-Since 2016, NHC has laid the groundwork for a comprehensive Mould Remediation & Mitigation program, undertaken assessments, and continues to implement remedial steps to prevent mold in its units.
+Since 2016, NHC has laid the groundwork for a comprehensive Mould Remediation & Mitigation program, undertaken assessments, and continues to implement remedial steps to prevent mould in its units.
 Mould condition assessments to collect statistically representative data on the level of mould impacts in NHC social housing stock have been completed in units constructed before and after 1980.
-Since 2018, NHC has been providing Mould Remediation Training to the LHOs in all 25 communities, with the aim of improving participants' understanding of mould: its root causes, identification, and safe remediation practices.
+Since 2018, NHC has been providing Mould Remediation Training to the LHOs in all 25 communities, 'aiming to improve participants' understanding of mould: its root causes, identification, and safe remediation practices.
 NHC continues to provide training and technical support to all LHOs to better enable practical and on-the-ground responses to mould issues.
-The training includes both practical fixes to mould-related problems as well the occupational health and safety requirements needed to safely undertake renovations.
+The training includes practical fixes to mould-related problems and the occupational health and safety requirements needed to safely undertake renovations.
 To date, NHC has completed a Root Cause Analysis, Problem Formulation and Data GAP Analysis and Air Monitoring and Mould Mitigation Options Analysis.